Trump muses about hosting G-7 summit in US after all

 The District of Columbia remains under stay-at-home orders at least through June 8, though Maryland began relaxing stay-at-home restrictions last week.
 At the same time, leaders of the group’s member nations are in various stages of reopening their own societies.

 White House officials did not immediately provide additional details on the president’s thinking for rescheduling the summit.

-There was no immediate response from G-7 nations to Trump’s public musings.
+Canadian Prime Minister Justin Trudeau called it an interesting idea, but said leaders need a lot more details.
+He said it’s important G-7 leaders meet in June so they can discuss the pandemic and restoring economic activity.

+“We need to keep meeting as leaders.
+Whether that’s virtual or in person we will certainly take a look at what the U.S. is proposing as host of the G-7 to see what kind of measures will be in place to keep people safe, what kind of recommendations the experts are giving in terms of how that might function,” Trudeau said.

 The U.S. holds the G-7’s rotating presidency this year and gets to determine where the meeting is held and set the agenda.
 Britain, Canada, France, Germany, Italy and Japan are the other members.